Wanting a new smartphone: is it a hot-button issue?Apr 10, 2018

 The most preferable way of disposal is when the government, seller and producer are involved in the process.
 This is a controlled withdrawal of electronic waste from the public.
 Each element of the equipment - precious metals, plastic, chemical elements of batteries processed separately and then returned to production.

-In the Kyrgyz Republic, this issue is the hot-button issue.
-There is the law “On Environmental Protection”, but there are no separate articles in the legal acts on the concept of “electronic” waste.
-At some point any organization is faced the need to dispose the electronic waste.
-Office equipment breaks down or becomes obsolete, a new one comes to replace it, and it is not economically profitable to store the old in the warehouse, it will be listed on the balance of the organization and the owner will have to pay a tax for it.
-Therefore, in most cases, old technology is thrown at a landfill, which can not be done.
-There are no enterprises, which process electronic waste in the country.
+In the Kyrgyz Republic, this issue is a hot-button issue.
+The country has a law “On Environmental Protection”, however, related sub-laws and their legal and normative acts lack respective clauses that would explain the essence of the “electronic” waste concept.
+At some point, any organization or entity is inevitably faced with the need to dispose off electronic waste.
+Office equipment breaks down or becomes obsolete, then a new one comes to replace it, and it turns out that it is not economically profitable to store the old in the warehouse with a consequence that it ends up being listed on the balance of the organization and the owner cannot write it off and eventually, will have to pay a for keeping it.
+Therefore, in most cases, old technology is thrown at a landfill, an operation which cannot be undone.
+There are no enterprises, which process electronic waste in the country, which aggravates the situation.

-Over the past few years, environmental experts have raised the issue of increasing the number of electronic waste in the Kyrgyz Republic, this issue was considered by the Government and was included in the National Program “40 Steps” until 2040.
-It is hoped that we will solve the issues of recycling and recycling of electronic waste by joint efforts.
+Over the past few years, environmental experts have alerted that that the number of electronic waste in the Kyrgyz Republic has been on rise; this issue was reviewed by the Government and was included in the National Program of the government titled “40 Steps to a New Era until 2040.
+It is the public’s expectation, that such measures by the state will allow for gradual improvement of the current situation with waste (and of electronic waste in particular) through joint endeavors by the state, civil society, private sector and international partners.

 Sergei Juiko, IT Specialist, Zhyldyz Uzakbaeva, UNDP Chemical Portfolio Coordinator